ProfessionalsNeed to speak to an engineer? Contact our team today.

 ATV expert in accident reconstruction, ATV safety and product defect and failure analyses.
 Avid ATV rider and enthusiast for several years.
 Member of the All-Terrain Vehicle Association (ATVA).

-Investigated over 115 cases involving (a partial list of cases are):
+Investigated cases involving (a partial list of cases are):

 Traffic Accident Reconstructions: including accident root cause analysis, product defect and failure analysis, vehicle velocity determination, dynamic motor vehicle crash data report retrieval (CDR) and report analysis, heavy truck accidents, school bus accidents, airbag deployment issues, axle shaft failure, tire failure accidents, suspension system failure, motor vehicle suspension coil spring compressor tool failure, lamp filament analysis, motor vehicle inspections; the creation of computer based dynamic motor vehicle crash simulations videos;